 It is heart breaking when your dear canine companion comes down with the lethal Parvo Virus.
 You may have heard just how contagious this deadly virus can be, and while your pup is being cared for by your veterinarian, this is your time to disinfect your home.
 It is highly likely that your home is infested with this virus and so you must prepare your home for your pet’s return.
 This means disinfecting your home and yard and making sure that you kill any traces of the Parvo virus.
-Heart of Texas Chem-Dry LLC will share how to properly disinfect your home and make it a safe place for your dear canine companion to return home to.
+Heart of Texas Chem-Dry will share how to properly disinfect your home and make it a safe place for your dear canine companion to return home to.

 How Long Does Parvo Virus Stay in Carpet?